YakirShlomo/YakirShlomo/README.md

 # 👋 Hello!
 I'm Yakir Shlomo

 ### 👨‍🎓 About Me
 I'm a Software Engineering undergraduate student, currently in my second year out of four.
-Born on 8.9.2000, I aspire to become a highly skilled developer, graduate with honors, and create a variety of projects such as websites and games.
+I aspire to become a highly skilled developer, graduate with honors, and create a variety of projects such as websites and games.

 ### 🎯 Goals
 - **Graduate with honors.**